dfelinto/blender-manual/manual/3d_interaction/navigating/3d_view.rst

    View rotation.

-To change the rotation "style", use the :doc:`User Preferences window <preferences>`.
+To change the rotation "style", use the :doc:`User Preferences window </preferences>`.
 Click on the :guilabel:`Input` button and you will see an option for choosing the Orbit style.
 There are two additional checkboxes for controlling the display in the 3D window in the :guilabel:`Interface` tab in the :guilabel:`User Preferences`.